Ealdor/pypbp/README.md

 ###Considerations:
 Puzzles are inside puzzle directory.
 A puzzle can be CSV (b&w) or JSON (color).

-To launch the game write on a terminal (insie the src directory):
+To launch the game write on a terminal (inside the src directory):

 > python main.py